 - Follow an 80/20 rule, 80% of your posts should be social but still relate back to your business.
 20% should be in regards to the products and services you are offering.

 - Post enticing content as customers love a good engaging post.
-Typically clients do not want to see content more then 1-4 times a week or 1-2 times a day.
+Typically clients do not want to see content more than 1-4 times a week or 1-2 times a day.
 Investing 10 minutes a day into Facebook, Twitter and Linkedin for example, will increase your client interactions and show that the business is active in keeping their clients up to date with relevant information.

 - Each platform has different interactions from users: